 For the time is come that judgment must begin at the house of God: and if it first begin at us,

 what shall the end be of them that obey not the gospel of God?
-1 Peter 4:17
+1 Peter 4:17.

 So in the great day of final atonement and investigative Judgment, the only cases considered are those of the professed people of God.
 The judgment of the wicked is a distinct and separate work, and takes place at a later period.

 If any man be in Christ, he is a new creature: old things are passed away; behold, all things are become new.
-2 Corinthians 5:17
+2 Corinthians 5:17.

-A change wrought by the Word.
-It is one of the deepest mysteries of the Word.
+A change wrought by the Word is one of the deepest mysteries of the Word.
 We cannot understand it.
 We can only believe, as declared by the Scriptures – it is Christ in you, the hope of glory.
 Colossians 1:27.

 We are to dwell in God, and God in us.
 Purity in us is like purity in God.
 Love in my heart is a living principle, like the love in the heart of God.
 All the treasures of heaven are at my command because I am redeemed by the blood of the Lamb.

 The Laodicean Message

 And unto the angel of the church of the Laodiceans write; These things saith the Amen, the faithful and true witness, the beginning of the creation of God; I know thy works, that thou art neither cold nor hot:

 Behold, I stand at the door, and knock: if any man hear my voice, and open the door, I will come in to him, and will sup with him, and he with me.
 To him that overcometh will I grant to sit with me in my throne, even as I also overcame, and am set down with my Father in his throne.
-Revelation 314-21.
+Revelation 3:14-21.

 The Lord is coming soon.
 The watchmen on the walls of Zion are called upon to awake to their God-given responsibilities.
 God calls for watchmen who, in the power of the Spirit, will give to the world the last warning message.

 In giving us His word, God has put us in possession of every truth essential for our salvation.
 As the life of Christ and the character of His mission are dwelt upon, rays of light will shine forth more distinctly at every attempt to discover truth.

-- COL 125-134; MH 462; 3T 403-405; ST, Aug, 1889; 8T 302; GC88 480; AA 476; – The Ellen G. White Estate
+- COL 125-134; MH 462; 3T 403-405; ST, Aug, 1889; 8T 302; GC88 480; AA 476; RH, Jun, 1896 – The Ellen G. White Estate

-- King James Version (KJV) Bible – BibleGateway
+- King James Bible Version (KJV)

 - Image courtesy – Pixabay